opengovfoundation/work-for-hire/README.md

 # work-for-hire
 Fork of ContractKiller template used by The OpenGov Foundation for contract work.
 Frequently, we are contracting out work to others, so the terms here are inverted from the original.

 This is a modified version of [Andy Clarke](http://stuffandnonsense.co.uk/)'s fantastic plain-English contract, the [ContractKiller (blog post)](http://stuffandnonsense.co.uk/projects/contract-killer/) [(source)](https://gist.github.com/malarkey/4031110).
 We've had our lawyers run through it and clean up the language to be a bit more legal.

+This document is being released with an open license, meaning it's **absolutely free to use**.
+This will allow any person or organization - **for profit or not for profit** - to copy, edit, rewrite, and distribute it at no cost!
 This is released under the original [CC-BY-SA license](./LICENSE).

 ## Available Files
 We've provided this contract in a variety of formats to suit your needs: